Taujėnai Manor

-Taujėnai Manor (Taujėnų dvaras) is a historic manor complex located in Taujėnai, Ukmergė district, Lithuania.
-Established in the late 16th century, it features a Neoclassical manor house and English-style garden.
+Taujėnai Manor (Taujėnų dvaras, Dwór w Towianach) is a historic manor complex located in Taujėnai, Ukmergė district, Lithuania.
+Established in the late 16th century, it features a Neoclassical manor house and an English-style garden.
 Today, the manor operates as a hotel and a restaurant.

 Architecture

 The manor’s neoclassical palace features a six-column Tuscan order portico, symmetrical façade, and decorative bas-reliefs.
 The original interiors, once adorned with family portraits, hunting trophies, and a grand library, were largely destroyed during World War II.
 Surviving elements include the cellar and fragments of 18th-century foundations uncovered in 2012 archaeological surveys.
 The Taujėnai Manor building was once reputed to be of exceptional length, with a recorded measurement of 150 metres, which led to its recognition as the longest manor in Lithuania.
 In the present day, only five of the original seven wings remain.

 Surrounding the palace is a 25-hectare English-style landscape park, designed by Pietro de Rossi.
 It includes old oak trees, cascading ponds, and restored walking paths.
-The park also houses a mini zoo.
+The park also houses a mini-zoo.

 History

 Early history

 Taujėnai Manor was first documented in 1595 as a wooden estate owned by various Lithuanian noble families, including the Nonhart, Eperješ, Massalskis, and Radziwiłłs.
-Its golden age began in the late 18th century when Count Benedykt Morykoni, acquired the estate through marriage to Maria Radziwiłł as her dowry.
+Its golden age began in the late 18th century when Count Benedykt Morykoni acquired the estate through marriage to Maria Radziwiłł as her dowry.
 Morykoni commissioned Italian architect Pietro de Rossi to design a Classical Revival palace in 1785, replacing the original wooden structure.
 The manor became a summer residence for the Radziwiłł family and hosted notable figures, including Russian Emperor Alexander I, who visited in 1812 and 1814.
-After the death of Morykoni, the manor returned to Radziwiłł family.
+After the death of Morykoni, the manor returned to the Radziwiłł family.